BasicWolf/sphinx-testify/README.md

    System access
    =============

-   Only a user with valid credentials: a username and a password can access the system.
+   Users with valid credentials: a username and a password can access the system.
 If credentials are wrong, the system returns "Authentication failed" error message.